Laura Waddington

 Objectivity and neutrality were, I realised, invented by men.
 A man could sit alone in a public place and watch the world for hours, in its continuity, but a young woman, who tried to do the same, was constantly jolted back to herself by a series of pestering strangers.
 Her vision was broken into segments, a scene transformed by her presence.
 To gaze uninterrupted, she had to keep moving or seek out places where the rules and categories of normal life didn’t apply.

-Audiences have often asked me why I wasn’t afraid to shoot CARGO (2001) and Border (2004), amongst so many men but I didn’t encounter any problems.
+Audiences have often asked me why I wasn’t afraid to shoot Cargo (2001) and Border (2004), amongst so many men but I didn’t encounter any problems.
 Focused on their own mission, many of the men, whom I met were wonderful.
 Once they’d established that I kept my word and didn’t exceed filming limits agreed upon, they behaved with the upmost generosity and respect.
 When life is stripped down to its essentials, a veil is removed, and you often see people for what they are.
 The return to daily life was, in that small sense, difficult.